 Jean-Paul Sartre once stated, "If you are lonely when you're alone, you are in bad company."
 Should we avoid being alone or should be avoid being lonely?
 Loneliness depresses, we are driven to connect.
 Loneliness is much more than social contact; we can be lonely when surrounded by people, or feel connected while alone.
 A friend once proclaimed, “I am alone often but never lonely.”
-Our brains are wired for connection; we are social creatures.
-We can’t live on an island.
+We are social creatures, wired for connection.
+Most can’t live on an emotional island without going mad.
 Each life intertwines with others in seen and unseen ways.
-Because of the survival benefits of connections, part of our biological hardware urges for connection; we long for others and feel lonely when connections our missing.
-The power of these urges driving connections aren’t constant—some feel them much deeper and others hardly at all.
-Within the pushes and pulls, guilt and shame, closeness and distance, the feelings become the underlying drives that form and destroy relationships.
+Our biological hardware urges for connection; we long for others; when connections are missing, we feel lonely.
+The urge driving connections vary—some relentlessly driven for security while others find content with much less.
+Within the emotions stir with pushes and pulls, guilt and shame, closeness and distance, the feelings become the underlying drives that form and destroy relationships.

 The infant, biologically programmed, clings to the mother for survival.
-Without human contact, the baby fails to grow.
-During these early months and years, the child’s brain is forming, trimming the billions of neuronal connections, creating patterns of connection, emotions and behaviors.
-The child’s experience of longing for connection and the subsequent caregiver responses are etched into the hardware of the brain, setting course for a life time of secure or struggling connections.
-The simple building stones of biological hardware and early experience fill the chambers of the complexity of adult relationships.
-Fears of abandonment or overwhelming smothering that ignore a child’s autonomy follows the child for the remainder of their life.
+Without human contact, the baby emotionally starves and physically fails.
+During the early months and years of life, the child’s brain forms, trimming billions of neuronal connections to create adaptive patterns of connection.
+The child’s experience of longing and the caregiver’s response etches into the hardware of the brain, setting course for a life of secure or struggling connections.
+The simple building stones of connectedness create the future complexity of adult relationships.
+Fears of abandonment or the heaviness of smothering follows the child throughout their life.
 But the story isn’t completely written, the adult brain isn’t static.
-It still can change, adapt and modify.
+We still can change, adapt and modify.

-Healthy relationships are within reach.
-Often the skills needed to succeed can be developed, improved and mastered.
-While we can gain direction from a book or a class, the success depends on practice, dragging new behaviors from vaguely understood theories on written pages to the barren fields of connection.
-The scrambled feelings ignited by relationships need to be soothed.
+Healthy relationships remain within reach.
+The essential skills to succeed can be developed, improved and mastered.
+While we gain insight from a book or class, relationship success depends on practice, dragging new behaviors from vaguely understood theories on written pages to the barren fields of new connection.
+The scrambled feelings ignited by relationships need to be sorted and soothed.
 The painful bouts of loneliness spill over into interactions, poisoning connections with fears, jealousies and angers.
-Instead of simply enjoying a night out with friends, the excursion becomes a constant trial evaluating strength or weakness of connection.
+Instead of simply enjoying a night out with friends, the excursion becomes a constant trial, evaluating strength or weakness of the connection.
 The broken soul experiences powerful emotions, not just in romance but with all close connections.
-The anxiety builds, fears accumulate, and the lonely soul runs for the hills screaming from the wounds of the past that mercilessly continue to play out in the present.
+The anxiety builds, fears accumulate, and the lonely soul runs for the hills screaming from the wounds that mercilessly continue to play out in the present.

-Success doesn’t depend on better friends, closer intimacy, or refined conversational skills; although these things may help.
-Success follows small progressions managing intense emotions that disrupt the pleasure of connection.
-We can’t ban these deeply engrained reactions.
+Success escape from loneliness doesn’t depend on better friends, closer intimacy, or refined conversational skills; although these things may help.
+Success follows small progressions managing the intense emotions that disrupt connection.
+We can’t ban deeply engrained reactions.
 They are ours and we must own them.
-We can’t expect the world to change; friends will tire of constant outburst and lack of spontaneity, requiring additional work for them by constant measuring of words and actions to not incite another episode.
+We can’t expect the world to change; friends tire of constant outburst and lack of spontaneity, requiring additional work for them by constant measuring of words and actions to not incite another episode.
 Caring friends will not abandon us; but may set boundaries to limit the emotional energies we extract.
 The change we need comes from within.
 Simple awareness begins the process.
-Instead of blindly marching to the powerful firing of neurons, manipulating others, and suffering repeated losses, we must see this process in motion.
-We must identify the common triggers, feel the emotions, and acknowledge the destructive reactions.
+Instead of blindly marching to the powerful firing of neurons, manipulating others, and suffering repeated losses, we must see the hurtful cycle in motion and then intervene.
+We identify common triggers, feel the emotions, and acknowledge destructive reactions.
 Each step—triggers, emotions and reactions—have their own remedies.
 We must work on all of them.

 "These childhood fears may piggyback on attempts for connection the remainder of our lives."